RajivTathireddy/GHelp/README.md

 ## Prerequisites

 - [Git](https://git-scm.com/) installed and configured
 - [GitHub CLI](https://cli.github.com/) installed and authenticated with classic token created for current active account.
-You can check it with `git auth token` command (required for `-r` flag)
+You can check it with `gh auth token` command (required for `-r` flag)
 - Go 1.19+ (for building from source)

 ## Usage